smashwilson/bdtg/party/tribute/horace-goodtimes.md

 **Siphon** At-will, Melee, Standard. +2 vs. REF.
 On hit, deal 1d6 damage and gain that much HP.

-**Anything For The Kids** Charges: 3, Ranged, Minor.
+**Anything For The Kids** Charges: 3, Ranged, Minor, Ignite.
 Take 1d6 damage to heal the target 1d10 HP.

 **"Holy" Shield** Charges: 2, Melee, Standard.
 Add +2 to all of the target's defenses until the end of the target's next turn.